AgiFlow/agiflow-sdks/apps/agiflow-controlplane/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License.
+See the [LICENSE](../../LICENSE) file for details.

 ---